shakty/socialbib/README.md

 ## Formatting Guidelines

- - Keep the information to essential: do not add abstracts, do not add a publisher field into articles entries, use only the initials for first names.
+ - Keep the information to essential: do not add abstracts, do not add a publisher field into articles entries, do not add DOI or external links unless they are strictly necessary to locate the referenced material.

- - All words of titles are capitalized, excluding stop words such as: of, the, in at, etc.
+ - All words in titles are capitalized, excluding stop words such as: of, the, in at, etc. For example:

+   `title = {The Beauty of Science: Theory and Applications},`

- - The author field should be formatted as follows:
+ - Use only the initials for first names.
+The author field should be formatted as follows:

    `author = { Lastname1, Initials1 and Lastname2, Initials2 },`

  - Entry labels should include the last name of the first author in full, one or more keywords identifying the content of the work, and the year of publication.
 Underscore is used to separate words.
+Example:

+   `@article{balietti_fragmentation_2015,`

 ## License